 On November 30, 2005, we acquired a 15% limited partnership interest in Fort Hills Energy LP (the "Fort Hills Partnership"), which owns the Fort Hills oil sands project.
-The other limited partners are Petro-Canada, with a 55% limited partnership interest and UTS Energy Corporation ("UTS") with a 30% interest.
-Relations among the partners are governed by a limited partnership agreement and a unanimous shareholder agreement pertaining to the governance of Fort Hills Energy Corporation, the general partner of the Fort Hills Partnership, in which the limited partners hold pro rata share interests.
-Pursuant to the limited partnership agreement, we are required to contribute 34% (or \$850 million) of the first \$2.5 billion of project expenditures made after March 1, 2005.
-This amount includes the subscription price for our 15% interest.
+On September 19, 2007, we entered into an agreement to increase our interest in the Fort Hills Partnership to 20%.
+The other limited partners are Petro-Canada, with a 60% limited partnership interest and UTS Energy Corporation ("UTS") with a 20% interest.
+Relations among the partners are governed by a limited partnership agreement and a unanimous shareholder agreement pertaining to the governance of Fort Hills Energy Corporation, the general partner of the Fort Hills Partnership agreement, we are required to contribute 34% (or \$850 million) of the first \$2.5 billion of project expenditures made after March 1, 2005, and 27.5% (or \$1.375 billion) of the next \$5 billion of project expenditures.
+These amounts include the subscription price for our 20% interest.
 The partners will fund further project expenditures in proportion to their respective partnership interests.
-Our share of project expenditures to the end of 2006 was \$109 million.
+Our share of project expenditures to the end of 2007 was \$233 million.

-The Fort Hills Project is a project to develop, mine, extract and sell the recoverable bitumen found in certain oil sands deposits underlying Alberta Oil Sands Lease No. 7598060T05 ("Lease 5"), Alberta Oils Sands Lease No. 7281020T52 ("Lease 52") and Alberta Oil Sands Lease No. 7400120008 ("Lease 8"), (collectively, the "Leases").
+The Fort Hills Project is a project to develop, mine, extract and sell the recoverable bitumen found in certain oil sands deposits underlying Alberta Oil Sands Lease No. 7598060T05 ("Lease 5"), Alberta Oils Sands Lease No. 7281020T52 ("Lease 52") and Alberta Oil Sands Lease No. 7400120008 ("Lease 8"), (collectively, with certain other leases acquired for tailings disposal, the "Leases").
 The Leases are located approximately 90 kilometres north of Fort McMurray, Alberta.
-The Leases cover a contiguous area of approximately 18,700 hectares on the east bank of the Athabasca River.
+The Leases cover a contiguous area of approximately 23,950 hectares on the east bank of the Athabasca River.
 The current terms of Lease 5 and Lease 52 continue indefinitely, provided the mine development plan approved by Alberta Energy is met.
 The development plan, initially submitted by TrueNorth Energy L.P. ("TrueNorth"), a predecessor to the Fort Hills Partnership, was amended in 2005 to provide for a commitment to construct a mine with a capacity of 100,000 barrels per day of bitumen by 2011.
 The development plan includes certain other interim milestones.
 Lease 8, which is not subject to the Development Plan, covers approximately 2,286 hectares and its primary term continues to 2015.